 Those looking for a one-stop-shop should focus their appetites on two locales: the St. Lawrence Market in Old Town and the Kensington Market.
 The St. Lawrence Market is a big foodie hot spot, not to mention a Torontonian institution that sells a delectable mix of Canadian classics and international dishes.
 You can't leave without sampling a traditional peameal bacon sandwich at Carousel Bakery, or stopping by the locally beloved Churrascos, a Portuguese stall famous for its chicken.
 There's also St. Urbain Bagel Bakery, which serves bagels baked in a wood-burning oven, Buster's Sea Cove (get the fish and chips) and Uno Mustachio (try the veal and eggplant parmigiana sandwich).

 Fine dining isn't a big force in Toronto's dining scene, but that doesn't it's absent from the city's culinary landscape.
 For fine dining with a side of vistas, head over to Canoe, often regarded as one of Canada's best restaurants.
 Located on the 54th floor of the TD Bank Tower, Canoe serves a multicourse seafood menu for lunch and dinner.
 There's also James Beard award-winning chef David Chang's famous Momofuku Noodle Bar restaurant, which serves fine dining-quality fare for a fraction of the price.
-For more information on Toronto's foodie scene, as well as recommendations, visit the Toronto tourism website.

 Search for the best flight deals across Orbitz, Expedia, Kayak and more.